 As previously mentioned, there is a clearly observable trend indicating that the success rate decreases as the activity number increases, both overall and within each level of sequence elaboration.
 This empirical observation provides confirmation for the design approach we intended to achieve in objective O1, which aimed to increase the complexity of the tasks progressively.

 Figure 5.
-The success rate (y-axis) at the elaboration level (x-axis) in the proposed activities (a) find on the grid and (b) in the pre-operational challenges.
+The success rate (y-axis) of the students from each elaboration level (x-axis) in the proposed activities (a) find on the grid and (b) in the pre-operational challenges.